-- What Can I Do with a Major in...? - Based on our annual Senior Survey of recent graduates, profiles of 78 Cal majors show where recent graduates have found jobs and gone to graduate school, and the range of salaries they are making.
+- First Destination Survey - Based on our annual Senior Survey of recent graduates, profiles of 78 Cal majors show where recent graduates have found jobs and gone to graduate school, and the range of salaries they are making.

 - @cal Career Network - a database of Cal alumni holding a wide variety of UC Berkeley undergraduate and graduate degrees that facilitates making professional connections.
 Students can reach out to alumni to ask about their career experiences with students and who can answer questions about possible connections between their Cal major at Cal and chosen career.

 How You Can Help